Hernia Surgery Complications

 This risk is dependent on your own personal risk factors and varies based on patient and also surgical technique.

-These include mesh infection, mesh folding, and mesh-related pain or reaction.
-Mesh infection is usually low risk, as most hernia repairs are performed in a clean field.We have a lot of experience handling these situations, as we do see the extremes of hernia-related complications.
-Mesh folding may cause pain.
-These are called meshomas.
-They can also lead to recurrence.
+These include mesh infection, mesh folding, and mesh-related pain or reaction, such as Mesh Implant Illness.
+Mesh infection is usually a low risk, as most hernia repairs are performed in a clean field.
+We have a lot of experience handling these situations, as we do see the extremes of hernia-related complications.
+Mesh folding, called meshomas, may cause pain and/or recurrence.
+Surgical mesh removal is the only treatment for meshomas.
 True mesh reaction is very rare.
-We see this infrequently and they are hard to diagnose.
-Once the patient is considered to be reacting to implanted mesh, mesh removal is considered.
+We are the first to term this problem as Mesh Implant Illness, as we see this problem not infrequently and have developed a protocol to diagnose and treat it.
+Once we diagnose Mesh Implant Illness, complete mesh removal is the only treatment.

 We have a lot of experience with mesh removal due to mesh infection, meshoma or mesh reaction and have published our research experience with this problem.
 This procedure is performed open, laparoscopically, or robotically-assisted, depending on each patient’s needs.
 Mesh removal should not be taken lightly.
-It is a risky operation with many potentials for complications.
+It is a risky and complex operation with many potentials for complications.
 It should be performed by surgeons with experience.

 - This is a complex problem with many facets.
 Some pain is neuropathic, due to nerve injury or nerve entrapment.
 Some are due to meshoma or mesh reaction.Others are simply due to hernia recurrence.